Los Angeles Travel Guide

 Los Angeles both confirms and dismantles all of its stereotypes.
-Yes, it's a sprawling metropolis with eternally congested freeways.
-But it also contains some of the most ethnically diverse and unique neighborhoods in the United States.
-It might be filled to the brim with the glamour of chic Hollywood name brands, yet it's also home to renowned art galleries and architectural masterpieces.
-The world's visual entertainment empire, L.A. offers tourists behind-the-scenes ... continue»
+Sure, it's a sprawling metropolis with eternally congested freeways, but it also contains one of the most diverse and unique sets of neighborhoods in the United States.
+La-La Land is filled to the brim with the glamour of chic Hollywood name brands and movie set backdrops, yet it's also home to renowned art galleries like the Los Angeles County Museum of Art and ... continue»

 See all Top Things to Do in Los Angeles»